 The first sketches of Kaouwi Two Children Cooee were a series of imitative triadic echoes.
 I developed this idea in workshops with The Song Company.
 The music was also influenced by an image of an Australian Aboriginal boy holding hands with an English boy, that British Governors used to persuade Aboriginal people to surrender.
 No one surrendered, but I express the hope of future agreements and enduring friendships, in this music.

 Sung, loosely structured improvisations on the words Kaouwi and Cooee, and intermediary sounds, shape the song in performance.
 The idea of calling across the vast distances of Australian Country, across the mountainous crevasses and deserts that separate our communities, and across ideological and cultural gaps, to gather people together, underpins this song.
-In Songs from the Heart, Sonya and Elias led the Kaouwi call, using Patyegarang’s First Contact Dharug language words.
-The tentative, distant Cooee responses of the non-Indigenous singers overlap with the Kaouwi calls, eventually forming a disciplined, interlaced polyphonic vocal matrix as the singers’ paths meet, cross and recross in walking together dialogue.
+In Songs from the Heart, Dharawal mezzo soprano Sonya Holowell and Biripi tenor Elias Wilson led the Kaouwi call, using Patyegarang’s First Contact Dharug language words.
+The tentative, distant Cooee responses of the non-Indigenous singers overlap with the leading Kaouwi calls, eventually forming a disciplined, interlaced polyphonic vocal matrix as the singers’ paths meet, cross and recross in a walking together dialogue.